visionmedia/node-progress/Readme.md

 downloading [=====             ] 29% 3.7s
 ```

-You can see more examples in the `Examples` folder.
+You can see more examples in the `examples` folder.

 ## License